-There has been almost a 28% improvement in perceptions of anti-social behaviour (ASB) as a problem, reducing from 51% in 2003 to 23.5% in 2008.
 There has also been a reduction in perceptions of young people hanging around.
 This is matched with excellent reductions of recorded incidents of ASB to the police and reductions in recorded youth disorder.

 There have also been sustained reductions in recorded ASB incidents with almost 5900 fewer incidents in 2008-09 (down 16%) and almost 4000 fewer youth related ASB incidents (down 25%).